Rabios/CLua/README.md

 ### TODO

-1. Pure math functions implementation: Even if not all pure, We could use pure Lua code so it would be better.
+- [ ] Better and more pure math functions implementation: Even if not all pure, We could use pure Lua code so it would be better.

 ### Special Thanks